Brown–Peterson task: Procedure

-The Brown–Peterson task refers to two studies published in the late 1950s that used similar procedures, one in 1958 by John Brown and a second in 1959 by Lloyd and Margaret Peterson.
+The Brown–Peterson task refers to two studies published in the late 1950s that used similar procedures; one in 1958 by John Brown and a second in 1959 by Lloyd and Margaret Peterson.

 The first experiment involved 24 psychology students at Indiana University at the time.
-The examiner proceeded by spelling a random three-letter nonsense syllable and then enunciating immediately afterwards a random three-digit number.
+The examiner proceeded by spelling a random three-letter nonsense syllable and then enunciating immediately afterward a random three-digit number.
 The subject would then count backwards by some assigned number, either three or four, from the enunciated number.

 After a set interval, a light signal was flashed to prompt the subject to cease verbally counting and to recall the random, three-letter nonsense syllable.
 The time interval between the enunciation by the examiner of the nonsense syllable (exposure to the syllable) and the signal prompt to the participant was known as the recall interval; the time interval between the signal prompt and the enunciation of the third letter by the participant was known as a latency.

 In order to maintain reproducibility of results, each participant was tested eight times using each recall interval, which were 3, 6, 9, 12, and 15 seconds.
 In addition, each nonsense syllable appeared an equal number of times; the trials were split evenly in terms of counting by either three or four.
 No successive items contained the same letters, and the time between signal for recall and the next trial was always 15 seconds.
 In addition, the examiner and participant were instructed to enunciate in rhythm with a 120 BPM metronome, such that two letters or numbers were spoken per second.

 The second experiment involved 48 psychology students from Indiana University.
 The exact procedure from the first experiment was followed for 24 of the students, but the other 24 were asked to repeat the stimulus (i.e., the nonsense syllable) aloud until the examiner stated the three-digit number.
 Therefore, the only difference between the two experiments was that there was a variable gap between the examiner's enunciation of the stimulus and the number, during which maintenance rehearsal took place.
-The inspiration behind this experiment was Brown's disbelief that repetition would strengthen the 'memory trace'.
+The inspiration behind this experiment was Brown's disbelief that repetition would strengthen the "memory trace".
 The purpose of the second experiment was basically to prove or disprove this notion.
-However, the analysis of the study concluded that forgetting was found to progress at differential rates dependent upon the amount of rehearsal that took place'.
+However, the analysis of the study concluded that forgetting was found to progress at differential rates dependent upon the amount of rehearsal that took place.